-Batman will be back in 2021!
+Batman will be back in a solo movie in 2022!
 In keeping with the character's evolution on the big screen, this won't be the same version of the Dark Knight Detective seen in films like BATMAN V SUPERMAN and JUSTICE LEAGUE.
 This is a different take on Batman, with a new director and a somewhat surprising actor in the starring role.
-While the new Batman movie, which is simply titled THE BATMAN, isn't shooting yet, we already know a lot about it.
+The new Batman movie, which is simply titled THE BATMAN, is shooting now — and while the story details are being kept quiet, we are beginning to learn a lot about it.

 [Image Credit: 20th Century Fox]

 Matt Reeves, the director of CLOVERFIELD, LET ME IN, and DAWN OF THE PLANET OF THE APES and WAR FOR THE PLANET OF THE APES is writing and directing THE BATMAN.
 (That's him working on WAR FOR THE PLANET OF THE APES, above.)
 He took over from writer/director/star Ben Affleck and co-writer Geoff Johns, who were set to make the movie while BATMAN V SUPERMAN was in production.
 In January 2017, Affleck stepped down as director, and Chris Terrio (JUSTICE LEAGUE, STAR WARS: THE RISE OF SKYWALKER) was signed to write a new draft of the script.

 Matt Reeves signed to direct THE BATMAN in February 2017.
 Eventually, he also did a rewrite of the script.
 Nearly two years later, Affleck fully dropped out of the film, opening the door for a new actor to star as Bruce Wayne and his alter-ego, Batman.

 What Kind of Movie Will The Batman Be?